-7. Make your donation page accessible.
+7. Ensure your donation page is accessible.

 To increase your online donation form’s accessibility, design it with the Web Content Accessibility Guidelines (WCAG) in mind.
 These guidelines provide clear instructions for making your site more accessible.
 Here are a few examples of guidelines that apply to nonprofit donation pages:

 - Ensure there’s sufficient color contrast between the background and foreground text.
 Color contrast is the difference in brightness between the background and text.
 The text should be distinct enough to be easily read, even by individuals who have visual impairments.

 - Avoid any flashing or strobing elements.
 These can create a negative user experience and even cause seizures.

 - Include alternative text for images and captions for videos.
 Alternative text is metadata you can add to each image that describes the image in detail.
 This ensures that screen readers and search engines can interpret images.